bboulahdid/shell_scripting/2_banching_and_loops/notes.md

-## if - then - elif - then - else - fi :
+## if - then - elif - then - else - fi:
 ```bash
 if [ condition ]
 then